 - The Grimm Brothers’ The Fisherman and his Wife

 - The City of Brass (from One Thousand and One Nights)

 - The Grimm Brothers’ The Juniper Tree

 - Giambattista Basile’s The Sugar Bride (Pintosmalto)

-More information will be available soon.
-But if you’d like to reserve your place in this workshop, don’t hesitate to email us.
+To save your seat in this workshop, don’t hesitate to email us.